SoftwareAG/cumulocity-examples/README.md

 Running from Eclipse
 ---------------

-All examples are ready to import as `Existing Eclipse Project`.
 Refer to Developer's guide for detailed instructions.

 Building with Maven
 ---------------